msharp/elixir-statistics/README.md

 1.25
 ```

-Or draw a random number from a Gaussian distribution
+Or draw a random number from a Gaussian distribution with a mean of 1 and standard deviation of 2.

 ```
 iex> Statistics.Distributions.Normal.rand(1, 2)